 United States Army (WWII) Commander

 Why Do More Families Trust Us to Care for their Veteran?

 We are known for our compassionate, caring and thoroughly professional staff, and have years of experience in planning military services.
 Whether your family chooses cremation or burial, we will be proud to take care of all the details involved.

 We're proud to do our part in honoring our Nation's Veterans for their dedication and selfless service by giving back to those whose sacrifice and patriotism define our great nation.
-We would be honored to help you make arrangements for any combination of traditional military tributes, because we believe it is our duty to provide you and your family with professional and dignified assistance during your time of need.
+We will be honored to help you make arrangements for any combination of traditional military tributes, because we believe it is our duty to provide you and your family with professional and dignified assistance during your time of need.

 Other Veteran Benefits

 In addition to coordinating honors related to the service itself, we can help you communicate with the US Department of Veterans Affairs (VA) to arrange for:

 Please visit the following links for detailed information about the options available for honoring service members and other aspects of military funerals: